-Internships are assessed and graded individually and jointly by an academic tutor who is a lecturer/researcher at ICN Business School and by a company supervisor from the host company.
+Internships are assessed and graded individually and jointly by an academic tutor who is a lecturer/researcher at the ICN Business School and by a company supervisor from the host company.
 Each examiner completes an assessment form, and a summary of the two reports is then written by the academic tutor.
 Discussion and final approval of this assessment is the responsibility of the Examination Board for the degree.

-3.3.4 Regulations governing decisions of the Examination Board
+3.3.4 Regulations governing decisions of the Examination Board strictly confidential.
+After the Board has reached its decisions, the results are communicated electronically.

 The Examination Board's decision is final.
 Decisions are taken by simple majority of the Board members present, and any abstentions are not taken into account.
 If the vote is equally divided, the Chairperson's (or Vice-Chairperson's) vote is final.
-Discussion and voting is strictly confidential.
-After the Board has reached its decisions, the results are communicated electronically.
+Discussion and voting is